i-abdullahirshad/gamepadscheck/src/content/articles/switch-pro-controller-on-pc.md

 **BetterJoy** is the common free option.
 It creates a virtual Xbox controller from your Switch pad, supports the Pro Controller and Joy-Cons, and handles gyro and rumble.

 **DS4Windows** supports Switch controllers in recent versions too, and works the same way by creating a virtual Xbox controller.
+Following a complete [DS4Windows setup guide](/ds4windows-setup-guide/) will ensure the required drivers are properly installed.

 Both need the **ViGEmBus driver** installed, which is the piece that actually creates the virtual controller.
 If games still ignore your pad after installing either tool, ViGEmBus is the first thing to check.